How to Backup SD Card Before Formatting [2021 Updated]

 Why Is SD Backup Important

-SD card is a mini size storage media that is widely used on some old Android phones/tablets, digital cameras, music players, and dashcam recorder in a car.
-It's portable, making the data transfer easy between different devices.
+The SD card is a compact storage media commonly used in older Android devices, digital cameras, music players, and dashcam recorders.
+Its portability makes it easy to transfer data between different devices.

 How to Backup SD Card Before Formatting